 Overall, the purpose of this day is to: 1) encourage Native people to get educated and to learn more about HIV/AIDS and its impact in their community; 2) work together to encourage testing options and HIV counseling in Native communities; and 3) help decrease the stigma associated with HIV/AIDS.
-It is a time to honor those who have passed as well as those who are currently infected and affected by HIV/AIDS - it is a "Celebration of Life" for all Native people.
+It is a time to honor those who have passed as well as those who are currently infected and affected by HIV/AIDS - it is a time for us to "Honor Our Ancestors, Protect Our People, and Take the Test!

-Please join us on this important day by organizing an event in your local community.
-This toolkit will assist you in planning and implementing your event by providing templates that can be used to market your event to your local newspaper, radio-station or other local media outlets.
+This toolkit is a resource to help you plan and implement your event by providing templates that can be used to market your event to your local newspaper, radio-station or other local media outlets.